 Tuition Grant Program for DC Teachers

-American University's School of Education in the College of Arts and Sciences is committed to the continued development of public educators in the DC community.
+American University's School of Education is committed to the continued development of public educators in the DC community.
 In this tradition, American University has designed a teacher training grant program to assist teaching professionals in gaining new expertise and obtaining academic credentials without formally enrolling in a degree program.

 Under the provisions of the Tuition Grant Program for DC Public and Public Charter School Teachers, qualified participants who meet specified course pre-requisites, are eligible to enroll in any undergraduate or graduate level class.
 This opportunity is made available to non-degree students only.
 Students in degree programs are not eligible for this grant program.
 A maximum of twelve credit hours may be transferable into a degree program at a later date if all course requirements are met and the student achieves a satisfactory grade.

 Participation in the grant program does not automatically guarantee acceptance into a degree program.
-Students must meet all admission standards and apply for admission to the graduate degree program through the Graduate Admissions Office in the College of Arts and Sciences.
+Students must meet all admission standards and apply for admission.

 Should you have any questions regarding the Tuition Grant Program for DC Public and Public Charter School Teachers, please contact the School of Education Graduate Advisor at 202-885-3716 or firstname.lastname@example.org.